netinvent/el_scripts/README.md

 This script collection is designed to work on:
 - Redhat / AlmaLinux / RockyLinux / CentOS and other EL8, EL9 or EL10 clones
-- Debian 12
+- Debian 12 & 13

 ### Enterprise Linux configurator script

-The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 profiles, and configure various enhancements.
-The script is already included in the kickstart file.
+The script allows to configure an existing Enterprise Linux in order to be compliant with OpenSCAP security profiles like ANSSI BP-028, configure various security enhancements and optional improved settings.
+The script is already included in the kickstart file for Redhat systems.
+On Debian, it must be run manually.

 To configure an existing setup, you can use the following
 >[!WARNING]